PowerDNS/pdns/pdns/recursordist/docs/settings.rst

   allow-from = 2001:DB8::/32, 128.66.0.0/16, !128.66.1.2

-In this case the addresss ``128.66.1.2`` is excluded from the addresses allowed access.
+In this case the address ``128.66.1.2`` is excluded from the addresses allowed access.

 .. _setting-aggressive-nsec-cache-size: